 One of the popular cloud-based site monitoring platforms offers blacklist and defacement monitoring.

-Monitis checks every 12 hours and notifies on any possibilities of a site being defaced or blacklisted.
+Monitis checks every 12 hours and notifies any possibilities of a site being defaced or blacklisted.

-Monitor particular area or entire site every 24 hours for FREE.
-And, if you need to increase the frequency then upgrade to check every hour from $4.90 per month.
+Monitor a particular area or entire site every 24 hours for FREE.
+And, if you need to increase the frequency, then upgrade to check every hour from $4.90 per month.

-Wachete got their mobile apps for Android, Windows, and iOS to track the changes and receive push notifications.
+Wachete got its mobile apps for Android, Windows, and iOS to track the changes and receive push notifications.